oakkosmiley/hong-rean/README.md

 hong-rean
 =========

-Program to set position classroom or examination room to set position students to make a classroom's environment better.
+Program to set position classroom or examination room to set position students.
+It will make a classroom's environment better.